* Register for free to see less advertisements.

 King of the Hill's History and its Future

 Throughout the years, King of the Hill has had a fight for the ratings against FOX's other animated series such as The Simpsons, Futurama, and Family Guy.
-It has been treated badly on FOX because of NFL On FOX going into overtime and preventing a lot of viewers from watching some of the new episodes.
+It has been treated badly on FOX because of NFL on FOX going into overtime and preventing a lot of viewers from watching some of the new episodes.
 There have been rumors that the tenth season will most likely be the last one, but those rumors have been dispelled because of the high ratings the show has been receiving in the last season.
 The eleventh season began in 2007.

 (Back to Top)